willmorrison1/DART-atmos-corr/tutorials/DART-simulation/README.md

 # DART model configuration

-The DART simulation template can be found [here](README_files/DART-simulation).
+The DART simulation template can be found [here](README_files/DART-simulation) and has been tested using hte version shown in the input files xml headers.
+The settings that should be changed are:

+- Advanced mode:
+    - cell size
+    - sub-cells
+    - sub-faces (per sub-cell)
+- Flux tracking parameters:
+    - number and width of bands
+    - number and type of cameras
+- Atmosphere:
+    - height of earth scene (with air)
+    - Define water vapor parameters at a point
+    - altitude
+    - pressure
+    - temperature
+    - RH
+    - distance to calculate reference cross-section

 ## Import 3D model

-Import the 3D model that was used in the [model world](../Model-world) section into the DART simulation and put it in the middle of the DART scene.
+Import the 3D model.
+This tutorial uses the one from the [model world](../Model-world) section.
+When importing, position the 3D model in the middle (horizontally) of the DART scene.

 ## DART camera - location coordinates